-- Setting up a Papertrail connection in the plugin
+- Set up a Papertrail connection in the plugin.

-- Configuring the mirroring of the activity logs to Papertrail
+- Configure the mirroring of the activity logs to Papertrail.

-- Click on DB/Archive/Mirror node in the plugin menu.
+- Click on the Integrations node in the plugin menu.

 - Click the Create a Connection button to launch the connection setup wizard.